egovova11/dotnet-lambda-demo/README.md

 3. Build only target stage in docker

 Enable buildkit: add `"features": { "buildkit": true }` to `/etc/docker/daemon.json` (https://docs.docker.com/develop/develop-images/build_enhancements/)
+!!! this breakes debugging in VS and Rider !!!

 4. "Not possible to place Lambda Functions in a Public subnet" during CDK synth